 Head coaches and assistant coaches are needed.
 All coaches are trained and certified through the National Youth Sports Coaches Association (NYSCA).
+Prior experience is not required.
 If interested please contact Mike Discenzo, Program Supervisor at (216) 691-7383 or mdiscenzo@clevelandheights.gov